thesquaredev/website-staging/src/pages/technology/knowledge-graphs/2-offerings.md

 ---

 # Use Knowledge Graphs and gain a holistic view of your data

 ## visualizations.png

 As businesses become more customer centric, it has never been more urgent than today to leverage the connections in your data to make timely operational decisions.

 ---

-# Make Graphs a fundamental component of your AI Systems
+# Make graphs a fundamental component of your AI Systems

-## customer-bold-red.png
+## brain-bold-green.png

-Artificial Intelligence (AI) is poised to drive the next wave of technological disruption across nearly every industry.
+Artificial intelligence is poised to drive the next wave of technological disruption across nearly every industry.
 Knowledge graphs will provide the foundations.

 ---

-# Use Graph Analytics to uncover insights in networks of data
+# Use graph data science to uncover insights in networks of data

-## scifi-robot-bold-blue.png
+## databases-bold-green.png

 Use algorithms on connected data to evaluate and infer the organization and dynamics of real-world systems.